NASCAR: Founding

-Early in NASCAR's history, foreign manufacturers had shown interest in entering the series; the British car manufacturer, MG, found a few of its vehicles entered, with some placing.
-For example, on August 16, 1963 in the International 200, Smokey Cook drove an MG to a 17th-place finish.
+Early in NASCAR's history, foreign manufacturers had shown interest in entering the series; British manufacturer MG entered cars and earned several placements.
+For example, Smokey Cook drove an MG to a 17th-place finish at the 1963 International 200.

-The first NASCAR competition held outside the US was in Canada, where on July 1, 1952, Buddy Shuman won a 200-lap race on a half-mile (800 m) dirt track in Stamford Park, Ontario, near Niagara Falls.
+The first NASCAR race held outside the US was in Stamford Park, Ontario, Canada, on July 1, 1952.
+Buddy Shuman won the 200-lap race, held on a half-mile (800 m) dirt track.